gaolinorange/Ausdt_stamp/README.md

 		pip install numpy==1.16.0

-## Access to Data
+## Access to Data and Checkpoint

 We have preprocess the raw data (mesh format) to format that can be fed into our network.
 The raw data have beed turned into a ```*.mat``` files, you can download it from [here](https://drive.google.com/file/d/1uoxTuHANhnGRNd9aCULCE8W9WAz0sg4O/view?usp=sharing).
 You can place the file in the ```data``` dir of our repository.

-## Usage
-This section is focused on and illustrates how to run the provided code and reproduce the representative result step by step.
-+ If you need to run the code and train the whole network, please type the follow commands.

-		CUDA_VISIBLE_DEVICES=0 python code/train.py --A finger --B pants

-+ If you only need to reproduce the representative result, please type the follow commands.
-The checkpoint files should download from the [here](https://drive.google.com/drive/folders/156bwWpELpDpWIlc0OKc2asDiZTSqdm7A?usp=sharing) and be moved them(4 files) into path (ckpt/ckeckpoint).
+And for the checkpoint to reproduce the results, you can dowload it form [here](https://drive.google.com/file/d/1uoxTuHANhnGRNd9aCULCE8W9WAz0sg4O/view?usp=sharing).
+You can run the following command to get the data and checkpoint.

+		bash dowload_data.sh

-	The directory tree looks like this:
+If you finish the above steps.The directory tree looks like this:
 	```
 	ckpt
 	├── checkpoint